MendelDamian/2048-Game/README.md

 - Backspace - Undo your max 3 last moves
 - ESC - Pausing/leaving from the game

-## Important
-If any problems with font I recommend to install the [Clear Sans font](https://01.org/clear-sans)

 ## Currently working on
 - Highest score won't reset every time you close game